How to Convert Radians to Degrees in Excel (3 Easy Methods)

 Offset(0, 1).Value puts the result in the next cell of the input cell,

-Step 3: Now we need to close the window and select the range of cells whose values we want to convert to degrees.
+• Close the window and select the range of cells whose values we want to convert to degrees.

-Step 4: We need to select Macros from the View tab in the ribbon.
+• Select Macros from the View tab in the ribbon.

-Step 5: The Macro window will show up.
-Now we need to run the code.
+• The Macro window will show up.

-How to Convert Radians to Degrees Minutes Seconds in Excel
+How to Convert Radians to Degrees-Minutes-Seconds in Excel

 =TEXT(INT(C5),"0° ")&TEXT(INT((C5-INT(C5))*60),"0' ")&TEXT((C5*60-INT(C5*60))*60,"0.0")&""""